MaterializeInc/materialize/doc/user/content/sql/show-sinks.md

 ---
 title: "SHOW SINKS"
-description: "`SHOW SINKS` returns a list of all sinks available to your Materialize instances."
+description: "`SHOW SINKS` returns a list of all sinks available in Materialize."
 menu:
   main:
     parent: commands